H3rmt/hyprswitch/README.md

 - `-v` Increase the verbosity level (max: -vv)

 - `init` Initialize and start the Daemon
-    - `--switch-ws-on-hover` Switch to workspaces when hovering over them in the GUI
     - `--custom-css <PATH>` Specify a path to custom css file
     - `--show-title` Show the window title in the GUI (fallback to class if title is empty)